justmarkham/pycon-2019-tutorial/README.md

 ## How well do I need to know pandas to participate?

 You will get the most out of this tutorial if you are an intermediate pandas user, since the tutorial will not cover pandas basics.
-If you are new to pandas or just need a refresher, I recommend watching some videos from my free [pandas course](http://www.dataschool.io/easier-data-analysis-with-pandas/).
-Alternatively, you can review all of the code from my pandas course in this [Jupyter notebook](http://nbviewer.jupyter.org/github/justmarkham/pandas-videos/blob/master/pandas.ipynb).
+If you are new to pandas, I recommend watching some videos from my free [pandas course](https://www.dataschool.io/easier-data-analysis-with-pandas/) before the tutorial.
+If you just need a pandas refresher, I recommend reviewing this [Jupyter notebook](https://nbviewer.jupyter.org/github/justmarkham/pandas-videos/blob/master/pandas.ipynb), which includes all of the code from my pandas course.

 ## Who is the instructor?